-Here are a few things you need to consider to have a successful aquaponics herb garden.
+It would be best to consider these few things to have a successful aquaponics herb garden.

-Deciding if you will be growing indoors or outdoors is one of the things you will have to consider.
+Deciding if you will be growing indoors or outdoors is one thing you must consider.
 Evaluating your surroundings and available space will help you determine what direction will work best.
 One important thing to look at is the climate of your location.
-Do you live in a warmer climate or colder climate?
+Do you live in warmer weather or a colder climate?
 If you live in a colder climate, you might need to grow indoors if you want to grow herbs all year round.

 Choosing the type of aquaponics system to implement.

 You can choose between a media-based system, a raft system, and NFT system, or a combination of these systems.
-If you want to save cost in building your aquaponics set up, you can do a DIY system using recyclable materials.
+If you want to save cost in building your aquaponics setup, you can do a DIY system using recyclable materials.
 There are plenty of free guides for aquaponics beginners available online.
-You can also purchase a kit that includes everything you need to set up and run an aquaponics system within a small amount of time.
+You can also purchase a kit that includes everything you need to set up and run an aquaponics system quickly.

 What type of fish do you want to raise?